harvard-lts/drs-import-management-service/README.md

 DIMS is intended to be executed in a Docker container, so it has its own Docker Image, which is defined within this repository in a Dockerfile.

-To run an DIMS development container on the local machine, there are two supported options: do it using the docker-compose file available in the repository or using Docker commands.
+To run a DIMS development container on the local machine, there are two supported options: do it using the docker-compose file available in the repository or using Docker commands.

 #### Run using docker-compose